IntersectMBO/cardano-db-sync/doc/schema.md

 ### `reward`

-A table for earned rewards.
-It includes 5 types of rewards.
+A table for earned staking rewards.
+After 13.2 release it includes only 3 types of rewards: member, leader and refund,  since the other 2 types have moved to a separate table instant_reward.
 The rewards are inserted incrementally and this procedure is finalised when the spendable epoch comes.
 Before the epoch comes, some entries may be missing.

 * Primary Id: `id`